wallix/PEPS/README.md

+**Warning: This version is not maintained!
+However, we are working on a next version that will be released in June 2017**

 PEPS
 ====

-Innovative open source email and collaboration server with transparent **end-to-end encryption**.
+Innovative open source email and collaboration server with transparent end-to-end encryption.

 Main Features  |
 ------------- |